 \end{theorem}

-Although Theorem \ref{decay1} shows that independence (together with monotonicity and symmetry) implies that a central measure is additively separable, it provides no information on the specific shape of the functions $F^{\ell}$.
+Although Theorem \ref{decay1} shows that independence (together with monotonicity and anonymity) implies that a centrality measure is additively separable, it provides no information on the specific shape of the functions $F^{\ell}$.
 Additional axioms tie down the functional forms.

-A recursive axiom, in the spirit of an axiom from \citet{koopmans1960}, implies that a centrality measure has an exponential decay aspect to it.
+A recursive axiom, in the spirit of an axiom from \citet{koopmans1960}, implies that a centrality measure has an exponential aspect to it.

 \begin{axiom}[Recursivity] A function $\mathcal{C}:\Re^L\rightarrow \Re$ is recursive if for any $\ell< L$ and $s_{i},s_{i}^{\prime }$ (which are $L$ dimensional\footnote{If $L=\infty$, then when writing $s_{i}^{\ell+1},\ldots,s_{i}^{L} ,0,\ldots, 0 $ below simply ignore the trailing 0's.} )